vinceq-usgs/dyfi4/docs/implementation-guide.rst

 Installation
 ------------

 DYFI installation should be straightforward.
 Miniconda (https://conda.io) is the preferred package and environment manager.
-The install script (install.sh) should install these modules automatically.
+All required packages can be installed using conda (either its own packages or via `pip`).
+The install script (install.sh) should install these packages automatically.

+The file `environment.yml` file lists the DYFI dependencies.

 Python modules:

 ==========  =======  =============================================
+apng                 For :py:obj:`makemovie.py`
-geojson     1.3.3+   For output products pyyaml               For configuration files numpy       1.11.2   Numerical manipulation in :py:obj:`graph.py` geopy       1.11.0+  Use great_circle for filtering and graphing apng                 For :py:obj:`makemovie.py` defusedxml  0.5.0+   For creating :py:obj:`contents.xml` codecov              For debugging only pytest-cov           For debugging only
+codecov              For debugging only defusedxml  0.5.0+   For creating :py:obj:`contents.xml` geopy       1.11.0+  Use great_circle for filtering and graphing geojson     1.3.3+   For output products numpy       1.11.2   Numerical manipulation in :py:obj:`graph.py` pytest               For debugging only pytest-cov           For debugging only pyyaml               For configuration files sqlite               Implements the DYFI database
 ==========  =======  =============================================

 Implementation notes
 --------------------

+(The topics below are beyond the scope the core functionality and will be described later.)

 - Triggering of events